-KINE 2302 Care of Injuries (3)
+KINE 2302 General Medical Conditions in Exercise and Sport (3)

 This course is an introduction to practical knowledge of general medical conditions in exercise and sport settings.
 Conditions included will be orthopedic and non-orthopedic in nature.
 The course includes a study of the prevention, evaluation, and basic treatment of orthopedic and nonorthopedic conditions.
 Practical, hands-on lab experiences include assessing vital signs, emergency procedures, taping, bracing, and use of protective equipment.